nextgis/docs_ngweb/source/admin_tasks.rst

 Resource search
 ---------------

-For easy search for resources and navigation, there is a search bar in the top bar (:numref:`admin_search_bar_pic`) The search is carried out in the entire existing database, regardless of which directory the user is currently in.
+For easy search for resources and navigation, there is a search bar in the top bar (:numref:`admin_search_bar_pic`).
+The search is carried out in the entire existing database, regardless of which directory the user is currently in.

 .. figure:: _static/admin_search_bar_en.png
    :name: admin_search_bar_pic
    :align: center
-   :width: 10cm
+   :width: 5cm

    Finding Resources in Web GIS